MistAiDev/Mist-Ai-Project/README.md

 # Eliza Documentation Site

-This the official documentation site of eliza.
+This the official documentation site of mist.
 A flexible, scalable and customizable agent for production apps. which Comes with batteries-including database, deployment and examples using Supabase and Cloudflare.

 ### Installation

-Currently eliza is dependent on Supabase for local development.
+Currently mist is dependent on Supabase for local development.
 You can install it with the following command:

-    pnpm install eliza
+    pnpm install mist

 # Select your database adapter